Andrew Probyn

-Andrew Probyn is an Australian journalist and television presenter known for his role at the Australian Broadcasting Corporation (ABC).
+Andrew Probyn is an Australian journalist and television presenter.

+He is currently the Nine Network's national affairs editor.

 Life and career

 Probyn spent his early years in Lancashire before moving with his parents and two sisters to Sokoto in Nigeria.
 The family migrated to Australia in the early 1980s.
 Probyn attended Scotch College in Melbourne, before studying law at Monash University.

 He worked at the Herald Sun for nine years before becoming state political reporter with the Australian Broadcasting Corporation in Tasmania from 2003 to 2005.
 He was federal political editor for The West Australian newspaper from 2005 until 2016.
 Probyn has twice been named Federal Parliamentary Press Gallery Journalist of the Year and was named Western Australian Journalist of the Year for 2016.
 He also won a Gold Quill award from the Melbourne Press Club Awards, and was a regular guest on the ABC's Insiders program.
 In late 2016, Probyn joined 7.30 as its political correspondent, replacing Sabra Lane.
 When Chris Uhlmann left the ABC, Probyn became the public broadcaster's political editor.

 In early 2020, Probyn became the feature of an internet meme, initially gaining popularity from a video by comedian Brooke Taylor on social media platform TikTok, after an encounter with Prime Minister Scott Morrison at a press conference regarding the COVID-19 pandemic, where Morrison stated “Andrew, I know, but you don't run the press conference, okay?”
 In response to these memes, Probyn added “if something like that encourages people to at least watch press conferences where some serious stuff is being discussed, all the better.”

+In June 2023 Probyn was made redundant by ABC staff as part of a company-wide shift to restructure more on digital content.

+In October 2023, it was announced that Probyn joined the Nine Network as a national affairs editor from November.